EricLBuehler/xlora/README.md

 See the [examples](examples) folder for some examples of how to get started with X-LoRA.

-## Efficent Inference Support
+## Efficient Inference Support
 [Mistral.rs](https://github.com/EricLBuehler/mistral.rs) is an inference framework which supports X-LoRA!
-To use it, follow the installation instructions and run the following command to start up an X-LoRA inference platform!
+To use it, follow the installation instructions and run the following command to start up an X-LoRA inference platform.

 `./mistralrs-server --port 1234 x-lora-mistral -o ordering.json`